Frequently Asked Marketing Questions

 For the last 15 years, companies have invested thousands in growing their Facebook following — and now they can’t communicate with them without paying a ransom to Zuckerberg.

-Which email marketing platforms do you recommend?
+Which email marketing tools do you recommend?

 For email marketing, most people use MailChimp because it’s pretty cheap when your list is small.
 MailChimp is best for time-sensitive communication, such as announcing an event, sale, or new listing.